 There’s no doubt that a vibrant Christchurch CBD is good for our city, and good for the country.
 Pre-quake speaks for itself.
 In the last 20 years Wellington City has worked hard to develop their dynamic cityscape and they are a great example of what it will be possible for us to achieve down here…in time.

 If you’ve read this far down the page, maybe we’ve earned the right to ask a cheeky question.
-So here goes… If you live in Canterbury and you’re thinking about selling ad moving on to another area in the district, why would you buy a ‘used’ house when you can build new (with all the modern technology and conveniences) with Build7, for the same money or even less!
+So here goes… if you live in Canterbury and you’re thinking about selling and moving on to another area in the district, why would you buy a used house when you can build new (with all the modern technology and conveniences) for the same money or even less?